2024 Solar Incentives Guide for West Athens, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a threshold (generally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
-SRECs and the like are typically provided at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if your solar system produces more than a specified (typically small) amount of electricity.
+This category of incentives is generally handled at the state level.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.

 Federal Solar Incentives

-The ITC covers solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+The ITC covers solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
 You can receive this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

-Reaching out to your local West Athens solar panel installation expert is the best way to learn more about how the ITC may apply to your situation.
+Your local West Athens solar panel installation expert can give you more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives